HadessCS/Marceline/README.md

 ## Overview

-A tool for dumping data from websites that use Elasticsearch.
+A tools for dumping data from websites that use Elasticsearch.

 Brought to you by: